brli3/CFD/README.md

 # Computational Fluid Dynamics
 Basic CFD schemes and examples implemented in FORTRAN.
-The codes are for educational purpose.
+The codes are for educational purpose only.
-Figures of sample results and short introduction file will be uploaded.
+Figures of sample results are provided.

 ## Content